 Create Dynamic Variable

-This is a pre-built action, located under @Generic element.
-This action instructs Avo Assure to create a dynamic variable and assign the value according to the input value and save the result in dynamic variable.
+This is a pre-built Action located under the @Generic Element.
+The functionality of this Action in Avo Assure is to create a dynamic variable, assign a value based on the input provided.
+The execution result is stored in the given dynamic variable.

 Syntax